NetApp/harvest/docs/eseries-metrics.md

 ### eseries_volume_reported_capacity

-The capacity in bytes of the volume
+The capacity in bytes of the volume.
+Reports the same value as eseries_volume_allocated_capacity

 | API    | Endpoint | Metric | Template |